-They said: It doesn’t matter where or when I read this incredible book, within the first few lines I’m sucked into the world belonging to 8-year-old Scout.
-Through her innocent eyes we explore racism, inequality and hatred.
+You said: It doesn’t matter where or when I read this incredible book, within the first few lines I’m sucked into the world belonging to eight-year-old Scout.
+Through her innocent eyes, we explore racism, inequality, and hatred.
 Relevant today as it was then.

-We said: A tall tale where a marvellous doctor has the power to speak to animals, and understand them too.
-Full of exotic creatures on an elephant-sized adventure, Doctor Dolittle is a zany and fun-filled read with an undeniable moral about our place in the animal kingdom.
+We said: A tall tale where a marvellous doctor has the power to speak to animals and understand them too.
+Full of exotic creatures on an elephant-sized adventure, The Story of Doctor Dolittle is a zany and fun-filled read with an undeniable moral about our place in the animal kingdom.

-We said: Set during World War Two and based on true events from the Nazi era, a silver sword becomes a symbol of hope for four orphans searching for their lost parents.
+We said: Set during World War 2 and based on true events from the Nazi era, a silver sword becomes a symbol of hope for four orphans searching for their lost parents.

-They said: A war story through the eyes of some Polish children, who cope without their parents, and even try to keep the routine of schooling going in a bombed house basement.
+You said: A war story through the eyes of some Polish children, who cope without their parents and even try to keep the routine of schooling going in a bombed house basement.

 We said: Tolkien's immersive standalone is the precursor to the trilogy that is arguably one of the greatest fantasies ever written.
 With a story of courage at its heart, it teaches us you don't have to be big and fierce to make a difference.

-They said: I never learnt more than through reading The Hobbit by Tolkien.
-Riddles, overturning first impressions, bravery and an unexpected journey.
+You said: I never learnt more than through reading The Hobbit by Tolkien.
+Riddles, overturning first impressions, bravery, and an unexpected journey.
 Such a joy to read, written by a master of English-language phrasing.